perfectmak/website/src/blogPosts/2018-02-15-introducing-market-protocol.md

-Please visit [marketprotocol.io](https://marketprotocol.io) for more info, or join our Telegram channel to interact directly with the founding team.
+Please join our [Telegram](http://t.me/Market_protocol_Chat) channel to interact directly with the founding team.